District Council FAQ

 How much money do district councils receive from the city?

-The Community Engagement Program includes a budget of just under $1.2 million in 2018.
+The Community Engagement Program includes a budget of over $1.4 million in 2018.
 This money is allocated to the 17 district councils on a formula basis.
-Along with these funds, district councils receive money from city government through the Community Organization Partnership Program, the "All In" program and other neighborhood development funding programs.
+Along with these funds, district councils receive money from city government through the Community Organization Partnership Program, the "All In" recycling program and other neighborhood development funding programs.
 You can find more information regarding their funding here.

 Besides funding, how else does the city support district councils?